TheXeler/FreeEpicGames/README.en.md

 # 🎮 FreeEpicGames Mod

-#### FreeEpicGames is a Minecraft mod based on NeoForge, providing rich gameplay expansion features including job system, raid mechanics, and NPC interactions.
+#### FreeEpicGames is a Minecraft mod based on Forge/NeoForge, providing rich gameplay expansion features including job system, raid mechanics, and NPC interactions.
 It is suitable for building RPG-type servers or quest-driven gameplay experiences.

 ## 📦 Module Overview